bcollazo/catanatron/RESULTS_LOG.md

 - AlphaBeta(depth=2) plays stronger than ValueFunction 2.0.
 Using VF2.0 as heuristic.

+- Tried Bayesian Optimization to search better weights for hand-crafted heuristic, but seems too slow and inefective.

 ## Future Work:

 - Should probably try to do NN player with better tuning (more layers, different label).